ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Package.md

 that is accessible via Java Database Connectivity (JDBC).

 **Prerequisite:** Add the JDBC driver corresponding to the database you are trying to interact with as a native library dependency in your Ballerina project.
-Then, once you build the project with the `ballerina build` command, you should be able to run the resultant JAR by executing the `java -jar` command.
+Then, once you build the project by executing the `ballerina build` command, you should be able to run the resultant by executing the `ballerina run` command.

 E.g., The `Ballerina.toml` content.
 Change the path to the JDBC driver appropriately.